 |---|---|---|---|

-| Sachin Tendulkar (IND) | 34,357 | All Formats Combined | That’s more than 34 thousand runs!
-It’s like running between the wickets 68,714 times! |
+| Sachin Tendulkar (IND) | 34,357 | All Formats Combined | More than 34 thousand runs!
+Like running between the wickets 68,714 times! |

-| Sachin Tendulkar | 15,921 | Test Matches | Most runs in Test cricket history. |
+| Sachin Tendulkar | 15,921 | Test Matches | Most runs in Test cricket history |

 | Sachin Tendulkar | 18,426 | ODI Cricket | Most runs in ODI history.
-He also played the most ODIs (463). |
+He also played the most ODIs (463) |

 The Run Machine: Virat Kohli